pub struct Ref<B, T: ?Sized>(B, PhantomData<T>);Expand description

 The caller promises not to call methods on the returned

-other than IntoByteSlice
+IntoByteSlice other than IntoByteSlice methods (for example,

-via Any::downcast_ref
+via Any::downcast_ref).

-promises to return a ByteSlice
+as_byte_slice promises to return a ByteSlice whose referent is

-and has a valid size for T
+validly-aligned for T and has a valid size for T.

 Source§impl<'a, B: IntoByteSliceMut<'a>, T: ?Sized> Ref<B, T>